Sign In/Register

 The same alignment and synchronicity are necessary for your compressed air utility.
 As important as compressed air is to manufacturing, it’s an expensive and highly inefficient process.
 The process of preparing air for production — compressing it, cooling and drying the air, and transporting, regulating, and using it, often accounts for as much as 30% of a facility’s electric costs.

-With an air audit, an expert in compressed air will review both the supply side and the demand side of the compressed air utility at a facility.
+With an air evaluation, an expert in compressed air will review both the supply side and the demand side of the compressed air utility at a facility.

 Dont Miss Register Today

-To get the best possible visibility into regular operations, a successful audit will be conducted during normal production cycles.
-The audit should cover the priorities and problems facing the production team.
+To get the best possible visibility into regular operations, a successful evaluation will be conducted during normal production cycles.
+The evaluation should cover the priorities and problems facing the production team.
 What are the critical needs for successful operations, and where are the issues and challenges?
-Data must be collected and evaluated at multiple points in the compressed air process.
-It is critical that the audit be conducted over time rather than with a single snapshot.
+Data must be collected and analyzed at multiple points in the compressed air process.
+It is critical that the evaluation be conducted over time rather than with a single snapshot.
 It needs to account for both the high and low points of usage.

-The entire system needs a comprehensive evaluation to account for and identify every factor that could be impacting your compressed air utility, from the air intake and filtration to the point in production where it is used.
-Problems that will be identified in the review could include:
+The entire system needs a comprehensive review to account for and identify every factor that could be impacting your compressed air utility, from the air intake and filtration to the point in production where it is used.
+Problems that will be identified in the analysis could include:

 • Leaks and poor piping